-To learn the best ways to leverage SlideShare for blog traffic, read Pat Flynn’s awesome blog post below.
+To learn how to market your blog using SlideShare for blog traffic, read Pat Flynn’s blog post below.

-This tip is from David Leonhardt.
-He recommends joining a social sharing tribe on Facebook or Skype that will share your content to their own networks.
+This tip for marketing your blog is from David Leonhardt.
+He recommends joining a social sharing tribe on Facebook or Skype that will share your content with their own networks.
 Some tribes can get over 50 tweets to your post.

 For most social networks, except Facebook, hashtags boost the discoverability of your content.
 That is, they make it easier for people to find your content.
 But as Kevan Lee writes on Buffer, there’s a science to using hashtags.

 - Tweets with one or more hashtags are 55% more likely to be retweeted.
 Tweets with hashtags get twice the engagement of tweets without.
 When you use more than two hashtags on Twitter, engagement drops.

 - Interactions are highest on Instagram posts with 11+ hashtags.

 - On Facebook, posts without a hashtag fare better than those with a hashtag.

 Brent Csutoras reports, in this post on Search Engine Journal, that hashtags on Twitter resulted in under a 2% increase in Retweets and Favorites.